Hello, and Welcome to My Blog!

 My Choice to Start a Travel Blog

-While I love studying neuroscience, one important thing I learned during my degree was that I do not want to become a scientist.
-And, with a science degree, your options are typically grad school or med school.
+While I loved studying behavioral neuroscience, one important thing that I learned during my degree was that I do not want to become a neuroscientist.
+And, with a science degree, your options are typically limited to grad school or med school.
 So, the big question remained: what was I going to do after university?

-However, when I spent an entire anxiety-filled summer in class rather than traveling, I found my escape through travel blogs and travel vlogs.
-As I binged on Youtube videos and travel blogs, a question arose from me.
+But, when I spent an entire anxiety-ridden summer in class rather than on the road, I found my escape through travel blogs and travel vlogs.
+As I binged on YouTube videos and websites, a question started popping up in my head.

 Fun Facts About Me

-- I’m a huge film fanatic, and I especially love the films by Quentin Tarantino and Martin Scorsese.
+- I’m a huge horror movie fanatic, and I especially love the films by Ari Aster, Wes Craven, and Ti West.

 - Antarctica became a bucket-list destination after I watched AVP (Aliens vs. Predator) as a child.

-- When I was 6, I wanted to be a pirate (because of Pirates of the Caribbean).
+- When I was 6, I wanted to become a pirate (because of Pirates of the Caribbean).